 Urubamba has excellent transport links, as it's on a main highway, and it's very easy to get to and from Cuzco and Aguas Calientes, for Macchu Picchu.

-Written by local enthusiast for Urubamba hostels
+Written by Travel Expert Urubamba

 LondonroadMa